 Rufus gives you the option of using a GPT file system for UEFI systems, and MBR for BIOS systems.
 Rufus can detect what system you have, and usually picks the right one for you.
 If you don’t know what kind of system you have, let Rufus choose for you!

 There are alternative tools to make bootable USBs, and if Rufus doesn’t work for you, one of them will!
+It’s also possible to create a USB installation disk for Windows without extra software.

 How to Make a Bootable DVD